VSS-SDK/VSS-Vision/README.md

 License
 -------

-This code is licensed under the [Mozilla Public License 2.0][mpl2], of which a textual copy is available at [LICENSE.txt](LICENSE.txt).
+This code is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3][gpl3], of which a textual copy is available at [LICENSE.txt](LICENSE.txt).

 You are allowed and encouraged to use this software on the RoboCup competitions.
 If you do, please let us know.